crunchrepos/normanha/README.md

 Now you can access the project via the following URL: `http://localhost:3000`

 We don't need to configure ENV's, for simplicity sake and a lack of time, I choose to not include any, but I know very well that this is not recommended.

+### Closing thoughts

+Some things worked out fine and other didn't work as I planned, like the tests.
+I tried to focus on the core functionality of the assignment first using Authentication.